Abibubble/milestone2-harry-potter-quiz/README.md

 * A score counter (for correct and incorrect answers)
 * Choose your house, the questions correlate to which house is chosen
 * Background music that can be toggled on and off
-* Sound effects for correct or incorrect answer that can be toggled on and off
+* Sound effects for house choice that can be toggled on and off

+### Audio
+* On the Home page, a crackling fire sound can be heard, giving the atmosphere of a common room at Hogwarts.
+* When the user chooses their house, a sound effect plays depending on which house was chosen.
+* Once the quiz starts, a Harry Potter-style theme is played as background music, adding to the experience and the intensity of the quiz.
+* When the user gets to the results page, the crackling fire sound returns, bringing it full circle so that there is no dramatic stop in the audio.
 ---

 ## Technologies Used